sblandford/video-to-pdf/README.md

 ### Automatic Grayscale Optimization
 The tool automatically detects pages without color and saves them as grayscale PNGs, reducing file size by ~50% for those pages.
 This is enabled by default and works transparently.

+### OCR Text Layer (Optional)
+When using `--ocr`, the tool adds an invisible, searchable text layer to the PDF using Tesseract OCR.
+This allows you to:
+- Search for text within the PDF
+- Copy/paste text from the PDF
+- Use accessibility features

+Note: OCR processing will significantly increase processing time (a few seconds per page).